 Students should be considered unavailable for any and all non-COÖP interactions beginning at 2:30 p.m. the afternoon before departure.

-COÖP is a student-run program supervised out of Student Engagement, within Undergraduate Student Life.
-The student coordinators for the 2017 trip are Rowyn Paul (ROP), Emma Gomez (BOP), and Keefe Mitman (HOP); they can be reached via email@example.com.
-Our staff administrator is Marnie Whalen.
+COÖP is an administrative, student-led program supervised out of Student Engagement, within Undergraduate Student Life.
+The student coordinators for the 2018 trip are Nick Rio (ROP), Sam Kodama (BOP), and Adekunle Balogun (HOP); they can be reached via email@example.com.
+The staff administrator is Marnie Whalen.
 She can be reached at (212) 854-9675 or emailed at firstname.lastname@example.org.

 We strongly encourage students to communicate with COÖP on their own.
 At the same time, we know that parents often have questions, and so we have provided these FAQs.
 If you should have further questions or concerns, please contact the program administrator, Marnie Whalen (email@example.com), or one of the three student coordinators at firstname.lastname@example.org.